 Endoscopic eradication destroys the Barrett cells in the esophagus.
 Eventually, the body starts making normal esophageal cells where the Barrett cells used to be.
 The most common endoscopic eradication procedures include:

 - Radiofrequency ablation—uses radiowaves

-- Raise the head of your bed onto 4-6 inch blocks.
+- Raising the head of your bed onto 4-6 inch blocks.

-- Avoid clothes with tight belts or waistbands.
+- Avoid ingclothes with tight belts or waistbands.

-- Avoid foods that cause heartburn.
+- Avoiding foods that cause heartburn.
 These include alcohol, caffeinated beverages, chocolate, and foods that are fatty.
 This also includes spicy or acidic foods such as citrus or tomatoes.

-- Do not eat or drink for 3-4 hours before you lie down or go to bed.
+- Not eating or drinking for 3-4 hours before you lie down or go to bed.